 Comment Of The Week

 I was very tempted to award the prize to John Robie for his wry, “This looks like the hottest thing since the Zune,” but that would have been cruel.
 There were also great responses from Rajaa Chowdhury, Peter Lydon, and Bruce Thomas, amongst others.
-Comment of the week goes to Sanat Puri, who, as well as the respect of myself and hopefully everybody reading this, receives 150 MakeUseOf points to use for Rewards or Giveaways.
+Comment of the week goes to Sanat Puri, who won with this comment:

 The price does seem to be a touch on the “no way I’m gonna pay that much for a tablet/skateboard hybrid” side.
 But there’s no denying its biggest advantage; Office.
 For people using services like Excel, PowerPoint and so on, it’s a no-brainer.
 Its biggest disadvantage; having Windows RT.
 The only way you can get apps is through the Marketplace, which can be a deciding factor for some.
 For those who were expecting it to be an ultrabook, this may be disappointing.
 It looks more similar to an overgrown Windows phone than a laptop.
 But maybe I’m wrong.
 I would love to see Microsoft prove me wrong.